-- · Input-coupling capacitors not required: - The fully differential amplifier allows the inputs to be biased at a voltage other than mid-supply.
-For example, if a codec has a mid-supply lower than the mid-supply of the TPA2005D1, the common-mode feedback circuit adjusts, and the TPA2005D1 outputs still is biased at mid-supply of the TPA2005D1.
-The inputs of the TPA2005D1 can be biased from 0.5 V to VDD 0.8 V. If the inputs are biased outside of that range, input-coupling capacitors are required. - Mid-supply bypass capacitor, C(BYPASS), not required: - The fully differential amplifier does not require a bypass capacitor.
-This is because any shift in the mid-supply affects both positive and negative channels equally and cancels at the differential output. - Better RF immunity: - GSM handsets save power by turning on and shutting off the RF transmitter at a rate of 217 Hz.
-The transmitted signal is picked up on input and output traces.
+- · Input-coupling capacitors not required: - The fully differential amplifier allows the inputs to be biased at voltage other than mid-supply.
+For example, if a codec has a midsupply lower than the midsupply of the TPA2005D1, the common-mode feedback circuit will adjust, and the TPA2005D1 outputs will still be biased at midsupply of the TPA2005D1.
+The inputs of the TPA2005D1 can be biased from 0.5 V to V{DD} 0.8 V. If the inputs are biased outside of that range, input-coupling capacitors are required. - Midsupply bypass capacitor, C(BYPASS), not required: - The fully differential amplifier does not require a bypass capacitor.
+This is because any shift in the midsupply affects both positive and negative channels equally and cancels at the differential output. - Better RF-immunity: - GSM handsets save power by turning on and shutting off the RF transmitter at a rate of 217 Hz.
+The transmitted signal is picked-up on input and output traces.
 The fully differential amplifier cancels the signal much better than the typical audio amplifier.